wildwinter/storylet-framework/README.md

 }
 ```
 ### Expressions
-Expressions used in conditions or priorities or `updateOnDrawn` are implemented by my [expression-parser](https://github.com/wildwinter/expression-parser) library.
+Expressions used in conditions or priorities or `updateOnPlayed` are implemented by my [expression-parser](https://github.com/wildwinter/expression-parser) library.

 This lets you have simple expressions and also get values from your `context` or call functions from your `context`.
 Common operators such as `+, -, /, *, and, or, !, not, ==, !=, >=`, brackets and so on all work as expected.